-The Copyright Practice has broad experience in copyright and content protection (digital rights management) technology, copyright litigation, and music and sound recording licensing.
-Ranked again in 2013, The Legal 500 US praises the Practice as among the best in the country, noting that the firm “provides ‘superior service’ in the copyright law space” (2011) and "a hard-to-find combination of technical knowledge and practical legal advice" (2012).
-The quality and diversity of the Practice has garnered recognition from Chambers USA, where the Group is ranked among the directory’s leading Trademark, Copyright & Trade Secrets practices in Washington, DC.
-Chambers commends the Practice for its “considerable litigation experience...coupled with technical excellence” (2012) and sources tell the directory that the Group’s attorneys “display sound commercial sense” (2013).
+The firm’s Copyright Practice has broad experience in copyright and content protection technology; copyright litigation; and software, music, and sound recording litigation and licensing.
+Recognized in numerous rankings, including the 2018 “Best Law Firms” rankings published annually by U.S. News & World Report, the Copyright Practice has been praised as among the best in the country by The Legal 500, which has noted that the firm “provides ‘superior service’ in the copyright law space” (2011) as well as “a hard-to-find combination of technical knowledge and practical legal advice,” and is recognized for expertise “relating to online and emerging technology” (2012).
+The quality and diversity of the Practice has garnered recognition from Chambers USA, where the Group has been ranked among the directory’s leading Trademark, Copyright & Trade Secrets practices in Washington, DC.
+Chambers commends the Practice for its “considerable litigation experience...coupled with technical excellence” (2012), and sources tell the directory that the Group’s attorneys “display sound commercial sense” (2013).

 - Obtaining a jury verdict of willful infringement and an award of "statutory damages” in the amount of almost $20 million in favor of our publisher client for repeated intranet and email infringement of its financial newsletter by a major brokerage house and engaging in ongoing enforcement of the copyright rights of newsletter publisher clients.

 - Conducting software audits on behalf of software copyright owners.

 - Advising third-party payment processors, Internet service providers (ISPs), and technical service providers regarding compliance with injunction orders, subpoenas, and Digital Millennium Copyright Act (DMCA) takedown requests, as well as pirate practices and tendencies for host and domain name “hopping”.